acai1031/-Recipes-Research-Project/README.md

 # -Recipes-Research-Project
 This project, conducted for DSC80, involves data cleaning, exploratory data analysis, evaluation of missing data, and the implementation of permutation tests.
-The content on this website serves as a presentation of our research outcomes.
+The content on this website serves as a presentation of our research outcomes. <br>
 **Name(s)**: Kristina Wu and Yishan Cai <br>

 ## Introduction